shawnduong18/ucsd-parking-dashboard/README.md

 Feature importance analysis from the Random Forest revealed that **hour of day** and **campus location** are the two strongest predictors, followed by academic quarter and permit type.
 This makes intuitive sense: the time of day drives the core occupancy curve, and different parts of campus have very different baseline demand.

 Once the winning model was selected, it was used to generate a **pre-computed prediction table**: one predicted occupancy probability for every combination of lot, permit type, hour, and season.
-That table — roughly 3,240 entries — is what gets embedded directly into the dashboard.
+That table containing roughly 3,240 entries is what gets embedded directly into the dashboard.
 The model itself never runs in the browser.

 ---